tlovett1/simple-cache/readme.txt

 * Make HTML cache comment more human readable.
 * Fix rtrim file path bug
 * Properly clear file cache on cron
+* *(Important)* Purge all cache when a post is updated/created.
+This makes sure you don't show a stale blog index when content is created/updated.

 = 1.4 =
 * Properly purge cache when comments are created/approved.